coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 The challenge we rapidly faced was that we had to offer more and more support to these external teams on how to automate some of these applications and scripts they were developing over the data.
-Most of these stakeholders are often really proficient with SQL and python for example, but have less knowledge and experience with CI/CD, infrastructure and monitoring.
+Most of these stakeholders are often really proficient with SQL and Python, but have less knowledge and experience with CI/CD, infrastructure and monitoring.

 To solve this problem, we started looking at some solutions that would allow these teams and individuals to easily